xuleimath/website/docs/tutorial-examples/battleship_rust_tutorial.md

     classDef SecureBox fill:teal
 ```

 The key thing verifiable computation brings to decentralized apps is the ability to distribute trusted logic across peers without relying on a server.
 Within RISC Zero's approach this is done by putting that logic into an embedded program called the *guest* that runs within a ZKVM hosted inside the user-facing application.
-During operation a host program *executes* *methods* on the *guest* to manipulate the guest's internal state.
+During operation, a host program *executes* *methods* on the *guest* to manipulate the guest's internal state.
 As the guest program executes it may *commit* outputs to transmit to the *journal*.
-When execution finishes the ZKVM returns to the host program a *receipt* containing the committed journal items along with a cryptographic *seal* that proves the integrity of the result.
+When execution finishes, the ZKVM returns to the host program a *receipt* containing the committed journal items along with a cryptographic *seal* that proves the integrity of the result.
 This receipt can then be sent across a network to another host where the receipt may be checked by the *verifier* and used for further computation.

-To see this in action let's look at the Battleship implementation.
+To see this in action, let's look at the Battleship implementation.

 ## Battleship on RISC Zero ZKVM